sindresorhus/touch-bar-simulator/readme.md

 Launch the Touch Bar simulator from anywhere without needing to have Xcode installed, whereas Apple requires you to launch it from inside Xcode.
 It also comes with a handy transparency slider, a screenshot button, and a menu bar icon and system service to toggle the Touch Bar with a click or keyboard shortcut.

+**Important:** There is a [problem](https://github.com/sindresorhus/touch-bar-simulator/issues/61) with using this on Catalina.
+If you launch Xcode or relaunch Touch Bar Simulator, you will no longer be able to interact (click) with the Touch Bar view until you restart your computer.
+Which is not ideal.
+So if you want to use this reliably; don't launch Xcode and don't restart this app.

 <img src="screenshot-menu-bar.png" width="277" align="left">

 Clicking the menu bar icon toggles the Touch Bar window.